 Find a Public Intoxication Defense Attorney in Georgetown, TX

 Were you arrested in in Central Texas for public intoxication?
 Try not to make any statement to authorities until you have legal counsel.
-Contact Law Office of Price & Wiggins, P.C. right now.
+Contact Law Office of Michael J. Price, P.C. right now.

 Michael J. Price is an experienced criminal defense lawyer in Georgetown who represents individuals in Temple, Taylor, Round Rock, Leander, Killeen, and many other surrounding areas of Williamson County and Bell County.